Blazemeter/taurus/site/dat/docs/Services.md

 ---
 - command: 'ls -la'
 ```
+Notes:
+ - Blocking tasks are not allowed on startup stage.
-Nonblocking tasks will be shut down forcefully on "stop-stage" if they were not finished yet.
+ - Nonblocking tasks will be shut down forcefully on "stop-stage" if they were not finished yet.